 Professor of Wildlife Resources

-The Childhood’s Gate Children’s Garden opened on July 7, 2014, and the theme of our children’s education program in its first two seasons is “Getting to Know OUR Garden.”
+The Childhood’s Gate Children’s Garden opened on July 7, 2014, and the theme of our children’s education program in its first two seasons was “Getting to Know OUR Garden.”
 The design of the garden affords a landscape that is rich in educational content and one that rewards exploration and discovery.
-During the summer and early fall our adult garden guides will be available to welcome and greet children and families and we will be offering informal garden interpretation activities and tours.
+During the summer and early fall our adult garden guides welcome and greet children and families and we offer informal garden interpretation activities and tours.
 Our activities are designed to encourage inquiry-based learning about the beauty and diversity of our regional landscape, native plants, and creatures.